-- Overall materiality: US\$ 2,694,890, which represents 5% of the group's profit before taxation; and - Key audit matters were identified as Impairment of property, plant and equipment "PP&E" including capital work in progress "CWIP" - Our audit approach was based on a thorough understanding of the group's business and is risk-based. - We conducted full scope audits of two components of the group which were selected due to their size and risk characteristics. - This enabled us to obtain coverage of 100% of consolidated revenue, 100% coverage of consolidated profit before tax and 100% coverage of total assets for the group.
+- Overall materiality: US\$ 2,659,000, which represents 5% of the group's profit before tax at the planning stage of the audit. - · Key audit matters were identified as impairment of production and development assets. - Our audit approach was based on a thorough understanding of the group's business and is risk-based. - We conducted full scope audits of all components of the group which were selected due to their size and risk characteristics. - This enabled us to obtain coverage of 100% of consolidated revenue, 100% coverage of consolidated profit before tax and 100% coverage of consolidated total assets for the group.